jumpinjackie/fdo/OpenSourceBuild__README.txt

         e.g. set PATH=%PATH%;C:\Program Files\GnuWin32\bin

-     The optional FDO build script that will need to be executed to rebuild the generated parsing scripts is build_parse.bat.
+     The optional FDO build script that will need to be executed to rebuild the generated cpp source files is:

+        build_parse.bat

-  7. OPTIONAL: The FDO build process allows it's documentation to be regenerated.
+  6. OPTIONAL: The FDO build process allows it's documentation to be regenerated.
      If this is required, install the OpenSource Doxygen documentation generation software.
 Doxygen is a documentation system for C++, C, Java, Objective-C, Python, IDL (Corba and Microsoft flavors) and to some extent PHP, C#, and D.